 When my clients request a particular park, I make sure that the park has a good slope to it so the cars won’t be at eye level.
 If it doesn’t, I explain the situation to my client and recommend another park nearby.
 My clients always appreciate my forethought and realize that I’m doing my best to make a flattering portrait before the shoot even begins, and that leads to them trusting me more and making better portraits.

 Whatever location you choose to shoot in, be sure it’s got simple backdrops that don’t distract from your subjects.
-Look for slopes and avid flat parks.
+Look for slopes and avoid flat parks.

 Latest posts by Levi Sim (see all)